 About the fraternity

 Masonry is the world’s first and largest fraternal organization, and is based on the belief that each man has a responsibility to help make the world a better place.
 Through our culture of philanthropy, we make a profound difference for our brothers, our families, our communities, and our future.
-The mission of the Masons of California, to foster personal growth and improve the lives of others, is carried out through Masonic principles and tradition.
+The mission of the Masons of Florida, to foster personal growth and improve the lives of others, is carried out through Masonic principles and tradition.

 The Basic Principles of Freemasons